Chen Chin-te: Career

 In addition to legislative reform, Chen also sought to codify the use of referendums.
 He proposed a bill for that purpose in 2003.
 Later that year, Chen was tasked with announcing the party platform regarding referendums.
 The Referendum Act was enacted in December 2003.

 Chen was reelected to the Legislative Yuan in 2004, but lost his bid for a third term in 2008 to Lin Chien-jung.
 Near the end of Chen's term, he served as convenor of the Organic Laws and Statues Committee.
 Chen engaged in contentious discussions, occupying the speaker's podium in January 2007 to delay a budget vote, and telling Ting Shou-chung, "You are a lackey of China," while debating absentee voting in March 2007.
 In June, Chen initiated a vote of no confidence against Premier Chang Chun-hsiung, a fellow member of the Democratic Progressive Party, in an attempt to dissolve the Sixth Legislative Yuan, though the vote failed.
 After Yilan County Magistrate Lu Kuo-hua announced the end of the Children's Folklore and Folk Game Festival, Chen attempted to stage a recall vote against Lu.

 Upon leaving the Legislative Yuan at the end of his second term, Chiu served Kaohsiung County Government as leader of the Environmental Protection Bureau.
 After Kaohsiung County and Kaohsiung City had merged to form a special municipality, Chen Chin-te served as deputy mayor of Kaohsiung under Chen Chu.
 Later, Chen Chin-te served as chairman of the CPC Corporation.
 He resigned the position on 18 August 2017 after a widespread blackout affected the nation three days prior.
 Chen succeeded Wu Tze-cheng as acting Yilan County magistrate on 6 November.
 In January 2018, Chen stated that he would not seek a full term as Yilan County magistrate.

+On 16 April 2024, Chen was appointed leader of the Public Construction Commission, again succeeding Wu Tze-cheng.